peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public bool IsNaN();

-Gets a value indicating whether this CBOR object represents a not-a-number value (as opposed to whether this object's type is not a number type).
+Gets a value indicating whether this CBOR object represents a ot-a-number value (as opposed to whether this object's type is not a umber type).

 <b>Return Value:</b>